storj/docs/app/(docs)/object-mount/linux/advanced/config-options/page.md

 **HIGHLY discouraged:** If a cloudroot needs to be set when creating the mount, and the `--root` option is set to a path within the cloudroot (e.g. `cuno -o cloudroot=/altcloudroot mount $HOME/my-object-storage --root /altcloudroot/s3/mybucket`), then, when using the FlexMount later, one must set the 'cloudrootover' path as so: `cuno -o cloudroot=/altcloudroot -o cloudrootover=$HOME/my-object-storage`. **Important:** always check that the mount point exposes the cloud at the same point when used directly as a Object Mount on FUSE (so outside of a Object Mount CLI instance) and when accessed as a FlexMount.

-{% callout type="warning" %}
-  **Correct Options Settings are Critical to Avoid Loss of Data**

-  Object Mount behavior will be broken and dangerous if you do not set the correct options when launching Object Mount CLI to this type of FlexMount.
-For example, in this case if the default parameters for launching a FlexMount are used, namely `cuno -o cloudrootover -o cloudroot=$HOME/my-object-storage`, then applications that are intercepted directly will see `$HOME/my-object-storage` as the cloudroot (so the immediate children are `az gs s3`) whereas any applications that fall through to the Object Mount on FUSE (static binaries, cloud binaries, SUID binaries, Snap apps, AppImage apps, and Flatpak apps) will see `$HOME/my-object-storage` as the bucket or directory specified as the `--root`.
-This could cause a **loss of data**, accidentally expose data in the wrong place or other misbehavior when running scripts.
-{% /callout %}

 **HIGHLY discouraged:** If a cloudroot needs to be set when creating the mount, and it is _not possible_ for `--root` to be set to a path within the cloudroot (i.e. `cuno -o cloudroot=/altroot mount $HOME/my-object-storage --root /`), then, when using the FlexMount later, one must set the cloudroot as follows: `cuno -o cloudrootover -o cloudroot=$HOME/my-object-storage/my/cloud/root`.

 {% callout type="warning" %}
-  **Correct Options Settings are Critical to Avoid Loss of Data**
+  **Critical Option Settings to Avoid Loss of Data**

-  Object Mount behavior will be broken and dangerous if you do not set the correct options when launching Object Mount CLI to this type of FlexMount.
+  Object Mount behavior will be **broken and dangerous** if you do not set the correct options when launching Object Mount CLI with there types of FlexMounts.

   For example, in this case if the default parameters for launching a FlexMount are used, namely `cuno -o cloudrootover -o cloudroot=$HOME/my-object-storage`, then applications that are intercepted directly will see `$HOME/my-object-storage` as the cloudroot (so the immediate children are `az gs s3`) whereas any applications that fall through to the Object Mount on FUSE (static binaries, cloud binaries, SUID binaries, Snap apps, AppImage apps, and Flatpak apps) will see `$HOME/my-object-storage` as `/` - the root of your local filesystem.

   This could cause a **loss of data**, accidentally expose data in the wrong place or other misbehavior when running scripts.
 {% /callout %}